List of tumps

 Tump means a hillock, mound, barrow or tumulus.
 The Welsh words twmp and Twmpath may be related.
+Although some hill walking lists use the name to represent Thirty & Upward Metres Prominence, this is a backronym.
+The word is much older, dating from the 17th century.

 Although some may appear similar to glacial drumlins, for the most part they are man-made, e.g. remains from mineral extraction, burial mounds (tumuli and especially bowl barrows) or motte-and-bailey castle mounds.
 The following geographical features in the UK are referred to using the word: